jtpereyda/boofuzz/CONTRIBUTING.rst

 Release Checklist
 -----------------
-Releases are deployed from Travis based on git tags.
+Releases are deployed from GitHub Actions when a new release is created on GitHub.

 Prep
 ++++